Cees-Meijer/GPS_Decoder/README.md

             gps->location.age(),gps->course.deg(),gps->speed.mps());
 ```

 I used CODE::BLOCKS to edit this project, hence the .save and .depends files.
+(And, until I finally learn how to use GIT, there might be some othar files included that u don't need...)